syncrosim/pysyncrosim/docs/quickstart.rst

 Create a New Scenario
 ^^^^^^^^^^^^^^^^^^^^^
-Finally, each SyncroSim project contains one or more `scenarios`_, each represented by an instance of class scenario in ``pysyncrosim``.
+Finally, each SyncroSim project contains one or more `scenarios`_, each represented by an instance of class Scenario in ``pysyncrosim``.

     .. _Scenarios: https://docs.syncrosim.com/how_to_guides/library_overview.html